 Assistance is available during specified hours and can provide you with instruction in basic operation of software, suggest media appropriate for a particular assignment, and refer students to additional resources such as manuals, and online tutorials.

 When possible we will answer all questions immediately, but in depth questions may require an appointment.
 You can request a 45 minute session with a DMC Specialist by filling out the appointment request form.

 Please note, we will not do your project for you; we will only assist in training on equipment and software.

 Give Us Feedback

 The Digital Media Commons exists for the benefit of students.
-We actively seek and respond to feedback and have a variety of mechanisms in place to solicit comments.
+We actively seek and respond to feedback and appreciate any comments or suggestions.